home away from

-Arts integration program and Students from Belvedere middle school-East LA.
-2017 Class of Ms. Escalante, Ms. Adewale, Ms. Macías, Mr. Acosta, Mr. Conde and Ms. Flores (ESL and 6 to 8 Grades).
+Video Arts integration program and students from Belvedere Middle School in East LA.
+2017 Classes of Ms. Escalante, Ms. Adewale, Ms. Macías, Mr. Acosta, Mr. Conde and Ms. Flores (ESL and 6 to 8 Grades).

 The scent H.O.M.E.

-Niloufar Emamifar is a multi-media artist currently living and working in Los Angeles.
+Niloufar Emamifaris a multi-media artist currently living and working in Los Angeles.
 Her recent works go towards figuring out how social subjects act within certain signs of power and privacy within predetermined and indeterminate urban tropes.
-She’s a MFA candidate at University of California, Irvine and holds her BFA from Soore Faculty of Architecture.
+She’s an MFA candidate at the University of California, Irvine and holds her BFA from Soore Faculty of Architecture.